Don't know what degree to study after high school? Unsure how to choose a career as a teenager? We've got you covered.

 If you're wondering how to choose a degree when you don't even know what type of career you want, we can help there too.

-Our biggest tip for envisioning your dream career is to think about what you’re passionate about.
+Our biggest tip for envisioning future career options is to think about what you’re passionate about.

 What makes you want to get out of bed in the morning?

 What do you enjoy doing in your free time?

 What can you talk about endlessly without getting bored or running out of steam?